vishnu350/rs-mainspring-winder/README.md

 8. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring, and will probably last you another 100 watch services.

 # Thanks
+I would like to thank Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660 , the same free licensing scheme is reused for this work.
+However, the design was too crude to use, so I tasked myself with a complete rethink.

 If you like my work, consider contributing to the design or experimenting with 3D printouts using untested paramenters.
 Or just buy me a drink by sponsoring me, that will also work.